 - Collaboration in the world of cyber security has always raised privacy concerns within consumer and citizen groups.

-- How to achieve a balance between sharing actionable intelligence pieces which must be rich to bee actionable vs. preventing exposure of sensitive information.
+- How to achieve a balance between sharing actionable intelligence pieces which must be extensive to bee actionable vs. preventing exposure of sensitive information.

-- How to establish secure and reliable communications among collaborators with proper handling of authorization, authenticity, and integrity to make sure the risk posed by collaboration is minimized.
+- How to establish secure and reliable communications among collaborators with proper handling of authorization, authenticity, and integrity to reduce the risk posed by collaboration.

-- How to verify the potential impact of actionable intelligence before it is applied to other organizations.
+- How to validate the potential impact of actionable intelligence before applied to other organizations.
 For example, if one collaborator broadcasts that google.com is a malicious URL then how can the other participants automatically identify it is not something to act upon in a sea of URLs?

 - How do we make sure we don’t amplify the information overload problem by sharing false alerts to other organizations or some means to handle the load?

-- Once collaboration is established, how can IT measure the effectiveness of the efforts being invested vs. resource saving and added protection level?
+- In established collaboration, how can IT measure the effectiveness of the efforts required vs. resource saving and added protection level?
 How do you calculate Collaboration ROI?

 - Many times investigating an incident requires a good understanding of and access to other elements in the network of the attacked enterprise; collaborators naturally cannot have such access, which limits their ability to conduct a cause investigation.